 Sarasota has plenty of beaches, and the small city moves a bit slower than some of the larger towns in Florida.
 There is a wide array of restaurants and stores in St. Armands Circle, the island shopping center.
 Another bonus: access to the Sarasota Memorial Health Care system, which is one of the largest medical centers in Florida.

 Is retiring to a college town — to teach part-time, take courses (free for folks age 60 or older) or just hang out with the young’uns — a must for you?
 Check out Gainesville, home of the University of Florida.
 But bear in mind that Gainesville is deep in the heart of Florida, 75 miles from any beaches.

 Ever since you were a munchkin, you knew Florida as a tourist destination.
 If you visited Walt Disney World when you were a kid (and when it first opened, as I did), you marveled at the crowds.
 As a resident, you’ll probably only be annoyed by them.

-Approximately 87 million tourists visited Florida in 2020, according to Visit Florida, the lowest number since 2010.
-But that was during the pandemic, when tourism was down everywhere.
 In 2019, Florida had 131.42 million tourists, and the state has had more than 100 million visitors a year from 2010 to 2019 converging on the state’s famous theme parks, beaches and destination spots such as the Keys and Everglades National Park.

 The high season, when the snowbirds, holiday travelers and spring-breakers all converge on Florida, lasts roughly from mid December to mid April.
 There’s also summer season, lasting from mid June to mid August, when the kids are out of school and summer vacationers hit Florida.
 That makes for a lot of people on the road, an annoyance to the locals when they need to run errands.